ngendah/learn-gnu-make/tutorial0/readme.md

 $ make
 ```

-It will generate a set of files but most importantly a binary file named `hello_world`, which can be executed as follows,
+It will generate a set of files but importantly a binary file named `hello_world`, which can be executed as follows,
 ```
 $./hello_world
 ```